SallyMcGrath/syllabus/docs/js-core-1/week-2/lesson.md

 In pairs, write a function that checks a username is of an acceptable format for a user type.
 The function must:

 - take two parameters: one for the username and one for the user type
-- if the username starts with a capital letter _and_ has length between 5 and 10 characters long, it must return `"Username valid"`; otherwise, it must return `"Username invalid"`
+- if the username starts with a capital letter _and_ has a length of between 5 and 10 characters, it must return `"Username valid"`; otherwise, it must return `"Username invalid"`
 - if the user type is an `admin` _or_ a `manager`, all usernames must return `"Username valid"`

 ## Loops